-Langi Kal Kal (LKK) Prison is on the Western Highway at Trawalla, 150 kilometres west of Melbourne.
+Langi Kal Kal (LKK) Prison is just off the Western Highway at Trawalla, 150 kilometres west of Melbourne.
 The Prison provides minimum-security accommodation for prisoners who require a level of protection.
 LKK Prison was originally a farming property and has also served as a youth training centre.

 As a prison, it has been re-established as a working farm with a focus on preparing offenders for reintegration to the community.
-Accommodation consists of mainly single rooms and has an operational capacity of 236 prisoners.
-The prison is currently undergoing a 42-bed expansion, due for completion in late 2013.
+Accommodation consists of mainly single rooms and has an operational capacity of 487 prisoners.

 The below information is specific to Langi Kal Kal Prison.